theasguard/Repo/README.md

 - contribution scrapers, if you need help remember to either post it as an issue or whatever here, or post it in telegram as a file and I will help, Im also open to voice chats..
 # todo
 the resolve URL I'm being sort of lazy on resolving the all debrid auto resolve if anyone is interested in helping me I'm open to help with that.
-- make sure the urllib.request functions can either hand abstract auth errors or replace with requests.
+- make sure the urllib.request functions can either handle abstract auth errors or replace with requests.
 - sort out the select source for the resolveurl (I think it's mostly just for all debrid I'm having the auto resolve issues with the resolveurl for full season packs)
 - finish updating the settings.xml and sorting it respectively.
 - finish the 1337x scraper (just filtering titles and episodes now)